 MIDDLE DISTANCE SQUAD (AGE 10 AND OVER)

 In 2017, Mike coached Year 10 athlete Kristian Imroth to first place in the England National Cross Country Championships – one of a number of standout results achieved over the season.
-As a team, the Middle Distance squad finished fifth out of 14 clubs in the elite division of the 2016-17 Chiltern League cross country series – one of the most competitive leagues in the country.
+As a team, the Middle Distance squad finished seventh out of 14 clubs in the elite Division 1 of the 2017-18 Chiltern League cross country series – one of the most competitive leagues in the country.

 Mike started running at the age of 12, but it took four years before success came his way.
 In 1959 he was the North London Grammar Schools champion at 1 mile, and he finished 4th in the same event at the South of England U17 Championships.
 In 1960 he finished 2nd in the Surrey Cross-Country (CC) Championships, 8th in the South of England CC Championships (leading his club to first place in the team race), and 40th in the National CC Championships.
 During the summer he specialised in the 1,500m steeplechase, achieving his best time of 4:31.5 when finishing 2nd in the Surrey Championships.